hannutt/demo/README.md

 Graphic charts are made with the javafx.scene.chart library.
 On the hard disk option program searches all the hard disks of your device and finally asks you to select the hard disk whose data you want to see in the pie chart.
-The memory and hard disk values ​​can also be saved in the MySQL database with a mouse click.
+The memory and hard disk values ​​can also be saved in the MySQL database with a mouse click. with checkboxes, you get information from the database to the program's listView component.
+You can also filter data, for example remove the recording date from the results.

 CUSTOMIZATION